ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 });
 ```

-what currently happens is the user clicks the login button and it calls the decrypt function like so
+What currently happens is the user clicks the login button and it calls the decrypt function like so:

 ```java
   decrypt(getAuthenticationToken()).equals("DI{Th15_u53r_15_l0gg3d_1n}");
 ```

-what we want to do is override the decrypt function - to decrypt the notes field - what's really cool is we can actually use the current implementation to decrypt it
+What we want to do is call the decrypt function to decrypt the notes field.
+What's really cool is we can actually use the current implementation to decrypt it.

-with frida we can use the [Java.use](https://www.frida.re/docs/javascript-api/#java) function to create a wrapper for the CryptoHandler class
+With frida we can use the [Java.use](https://www.frida.re/docs/javascript-api/#java) function to create a wrapper for the CryptoHandler class

 ```java
   var crypto = Java.use("com.digitalinterruption.safepass.safepass.CryptoHandler");
 ```
-it's important to note that `crypto` will now refer to the CryptoHandler that's instantiated when the user clicks the login button so we need to provide the correct passwords
+It's important to note that `crypto` will now refer to the CryptoHandler that's instantiated when the user clicks the login button so we need to provide the correct passwords.

-what we do then is instead of checking if the password matches log the output of the decrypt function passing in the notes field
+What we do then is instead of checking if the password matches, log the output of the decrypt function after passing in the notes field

 __CTF.js (final)__
 ```javascript